 How Quickly Does L-Tyrosine Work?

 The amount of time it takes for L-Tyrosine to work depends on a number of factors.
-Including the route of administration, the dosage, whether you took it with or without food, and your own individual metabolism.
+Including the route of administration, the dosage, whether you took it with or without food, and your own individual metabolic functioning.